Table of Contents

 Well, that’s an example of a non-fintech business offering financial services to customers through the BaaS model.

 On the other hand, a fintech company may use the BaaS model to offer lending services.
-For instance, Early Salary.
+For instance, Early Salary2.
 They use Cashfree (BaaS provider) for user onboarding, loan disbursal, and payment collection.

 While these are just two examples, there are several use cases for the BaaS model.
 Let’s try to uncover some of them.